wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 Of course, you may apply any additional measures for the password validity and strength on top of the logics we provide.

+> **WARNING:**
+> The `PasswordUtil` class is deprecated and will be removed in some future version of PowerAuth Mobile SDK.
+You can migrate your code to [Wultra Passphrase Meter](https://github.com/wultra/passphrase-meter) library, which provides a better PIN or password strength evaluation.

 ### Debug build detection

 It is sometimes useful to switch PowerAuth SDK to a DEBUG build configuration, to get more logs from the library.
 The DEBUG build is usually helpful during the application development, but on other side, it's highly unwanted in production applications.
 For this purpose, the `PowerAuthSDK.hasDebugFeatures()` method provides an information, whether the PowerAuth JNI library was compiled in DEBUG configuration.
 It is a good practice to check this flag and crash the process when the production application is linked against the DEBUG PowerAuth: